-The Malaria Free Uganda private sector initiative recently boosted government’s fight against malaria with a donation of UGX 80 million (approximately USD 21 000) to the Ministry of Health.
+The Malaria Free Uganda private sector initiative recently boosted the government’s fight against malaria with a donation of UGX 80 million (approximately USD 21 000) to the Ministry of Health.
 A bulk of these funds were raised during the “Malaria Family Carnival” held in conjunction with Rotary Club last December.
 Ecobank matched the kitty with an additional donation from its Zero Malaria Business Leadership (ZMBLI) bringing the total contribution so far to UGX 160 million (approximately USD 43 000).

 On her part, the Managing Director of Ecobank Uganda Grace Muliisa reiterated the bank’s commitment to the wellbeing of Ugandans.
 ‘Malaria remains a major health challenge for Uganda and many African countries.
 At Ecobank, we believe that it is our responsibility to support initiatives that promote health and well-being in the communities where we operate.
 This is underpinned by the Health pilar of our Ecobank Foundation and we are proud to be part of the distinguished Malaria Free Uganda that is working to help combat this preventable disease,” she said.

 “We are grateful to all the individuals and partners that have contributed to this fund.
-We understand that for the children and those in need, the difference between life and death can be as little as one dollar.
-It is therefore our responsibility as the private sector to support the government to protect the lives of Ugandans,” said Mr Ken Mugisha, the Board chair of Malaria Free Uganda.
+We understand that for children and those in need, the difference between life and death can be as little as one dollar.
+It is therefore our responsibility as the private sector to support the government to protect the lives of Ugandans,” said Mr. Ken Mugisha, the Board chair of Malaria Free Uganda.

-“The number of man hours or even worse lives lost due to this scourge has a huge impact on the economy and is costly to both companies and individuals especially when you consider the medical costs associated with treatment of the disease.
+“The number of man hours or even worse lives lost due to this scourge has a huge impact on the economy and is costly to both companies and individuals especially when you consider the medical costs associated with the treatment of the disease.
 Malaria Free Uganda is committed to ending malaria within a generation.
-We believe that by working together with partners like Ecobank Uganda, we can achieve this goal and create a future where no one dies from such a preventable disease,” Mr Mugisha added.
+We believe that by working together with partners like Ecobank Uganda, we can achieve this goal and create a future where no one dies from such a preventable disease,” Mr. Mugisha added.